 Because the span provision states that each episodic fee covers 2.4 weeks of work, it can be applied to calculate your “effective weekly rate”—that is, the amount you should be paid for each week of work on the series.
 That rate is calculated by dividing your episodic fee by 2.4 (for example, the effective weekly rate for a writer earning a per-episode fee of $30,000 is $12,500; use this handy calculator to calculate your own effective weekly rate).

 *Please note that the timing of the payments under span may vary according to the language in your contract.
 For example, if the contract states that the fee is due when an episode is produced, the additional compensation owed under span may be paid during production rather than when the writing is done.

 If Span Does Not Apply:

-If you are a writer-producer working on a series with longer season orders or you are making more than $400,000 (or $375,000 on a cable series), the MBA’s span provision will not apply.
+If you are a writer-producer working on a series with longer season orders, a writer employed on a multi-part, closed-end series, or you are making more than $400,000 (or $375,000 on a cable series), the MBA’s span provision will not apply.
 However, you and your reps can and should negotiate for overscale span protections to ensure that you are paid appropriately for your work.

 Even if the span protection doesn’t apply, try to negotiate:

 - A set weekly rate that you’ll be paid for every week you work on the series, and